SCOTLAND IRELAND, NORTHERN IRELAND and WALES

 Britain and Ireland are also known for their picturesque and historic

 towns.
-On this Britain and Ireland tour, you’ll visit many of these
+On this affordable Britain and Ireland tour, you’ll visit many

 colleges; Stratford-upon-Avon, where you’ll get a glimpse into life in